pmahnke/mahnke-cocktails/recipe_processed/charles_dickens_punch.md

 stars: 0
 base_spirits: "Overproof Rum, Cognac "
 youtube: "BXGS7Ai2hec"
+description: "A classic and flavorful punch, famously enjoyed by the author, featuring a blend of rum, brandy, and lemon set ablaze."
 excerpt: |
   The classic Charles Dickens Punch is a fiery and flavorful concoction that was a favorite of the renowned author himself.
 While the exact recipe may have varied over time, the basic elements remain the same: a blend of rum, brandy, lemon, sugar, and hot water that is set on fire.
 ---